-Teamcenter software provides a PLM-driven environment that streamlines technical publication processes with dynamic publishing techniques.
-These streamlined processes enable technical documents to be developed in concert with the product development process.
+UGS TeamcenterTM software provides a PLM-driven environment that streamlines today's technical publications processes through dynamic publishing techniques.
+These streamlined publication processes enable technical documents to be developed in concert with the product development process.

-Teamcenter content management capabilities address issues associated with traditional technical publication processes, including concerns that these processes:
+Teamcenter® content management capabilities address issues associated with traditional technical publications processes, including concerns that these processes:

-- Take too much time - Might not reflect the latest engineering changes - Inhibit extensive re-use of content and graphics - Require heroic efforts to meet document delivery and product ship dates - Fail to meet multiple language requirements - Fail to publish timely content in all required delivery formats
+- Take too much time - Have difficulty reflecting the latest engineering changes - Inhibit extensive re-use of content and graphics - Require "heroic" efforts to meet product delivery dates - Fail to meet multiple language requirements - Fail to publish timely content in all of today's required delivery formats

 Many of these issues result from the fact that the content for engineering design and technical publications traditionally has resided in disparate and discrete authoring systems and organizational domains.
-Teamcenter technical publishing solutions overcome this isolation by providing workflow, version control and relationship management capabilities that link product documents with their associated parts in a product bill-of-materials (BOM).
+Teamcenter's content management solutions overcome this isolation by providing workflow, version control and relationship management capabilities that link product documents with their associated parts in an assembly.

-PLM-driven content management directly relates Extensible Markup Language (XML) content instances to a product's parts and assemblies - thereby synchronizing the product and its documentation even when product changes arise.
-The relationship between product parts and content ensure that critical path documents that depend on engineering data flow will be completed without imposing unnecessary overhead (typically required when engineering and technical publication teams work with different systems in isolated environments).
+PLM-driven content management directly relates XML content instances to a product's parts - thereby synchronizing the product and its documentation even when product changes arise.
+The relationships between product parts and content ensure that critical path documents that depend on engineering data flow will be completed without imposing unnecessary overhead (typically required when engineering and technical publication teams work with different systems in isolated environments).